akruszewski/gibl/manuscript/chapter2.md

 ### 2.4.1.
 Primitive types

-In the evaluation we've done above, what we get as a result is a number.
+In the evaluation we've done above, we get a number as a result.
 So the value 7 has a type of number.
 While this may be implicit in Racket, we have a way to check what the type of a value is, as we will see later with the help of predicates.

 Racket has some primitive types, such as: